Money Expert > Car Insurance > Car insurance for high risk drivers

 • Take an advanced driving course: If you've got a conviction or just want to improve your risk score, consider taking an advanced driving course to increase your experience – ones like Pass Plus are beneficial especially if you've only recently passed your test.

-• Consider telematics insurance: Also known as black box insurance, this is a device fitted to your vehicle which records your driving habits, the data then proving to insurers whether you’re lower risk.
+• Consider telematics insurance: Also known as black box insurance, this is a device fitted to your vehicle which records your driving habits, the data then proving to insurers whether you're at lower risk.

 • Be careful how you drive: This one goes without saying, but the lowest risk driver is one that follows the rules of the Highway Code and drives responsibly.